samwaseda/tds/README.md

-# TDS -  thermal desorption spectroscopy
+# TDS -  Thermal desorption spectroscopy

-# Purpose of this project
+# Purpose of this project  - Using TDS generally to study H induced deformation on vacancy generation and clustering.
-Using TDS generally to study H induced deformation on vacancy generation and clustering
+H induced strain induced vacancy effects are being studied here for bulk Ni.